AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/slack-modules.md

 +++ **Upload a File**

-This action module creates or uploads a file to Slack
+This action module creates or uploads a file to [!DNL Slack]

 <table style="table-layout:auto">
  <col>